 The science behind Testhub

-The conclusions one could draw from this meta-analysis is that there are few good predictors of work performance, but the ones that exits are strong enough to test for and in combination they are the strongest.
-Some of the authors republished this research article including the last 20 years research in 2016.
-Most of the conclusions are the same, but one aspect has increased in importance as general mental ability and degree of integrity combined has the highest predictive validity for work performance ever measured.
-(0.78).
+Some of the authors republished this research article as a working paper including the last 20 years research in 2016.
+Most of the conclusions are the same, but one aspect has increased in importance as general mental ability and degree of integrity combined has the highest predictive validity for work performance.
 And that general mental ability measures combined with a structured interview is the most pragmatic method.
-(0.76) (Schmidt, Oh & Shaffer, 2016).
+(Schmidt, Oh & Shaffer, 2016).

 That's what you get from us